 Group Embedded Value earnings, which are defined as the change in Group Embedded Value for the year, adjusted for the payment of dividends and other capital movements, provide a measure of performance during the year.
-The following table shows the Group Embedded Value earnings for 2008 and 2009.
-Group Embedded Value earnings for 2009 exclude the impact of the restatement on life business relating to the first-time adoption of the MCEV Principles, (see section 3.5).
+The following table shows the Group Embedded Value earnings for 2009 and 2010.